Your Pay Monthly Mobile Agreement

 21. How we use your information

 21.2 Information held about you by credit reference agencies may be linked to records relating to your Financial Associate(s).
-For the purposes of this application you declare that you and your Financial Associate(s) are financially independent and you request that your application be assessed without reference to any “associated” records, although you recognise that this may adversely affect the outcome of your application.
+For the purposes of this application you declare that you and your Financial Associate(s) are financially independent and you request that your application be assessed without reference to any "associated" records, although you recognise that this may adversely affect the outcome of your application.
 You believe that there is no information relating to your Financial Associates that is likely to affect our willingness to offer the Service to you.
 You authorise us to check the validity of this declaration with credit reference agencies and if we discover any associated records, which would affect the accuracy of this declaration we may decide not to proceed with the application on this basis.
-For the purpose of this paragraph a “Financial Associate” is someone financially linked to you (for instance, a spouse, partner or family member).
+For the purpose of this paragraph a "Financial Associate" is someone financially linked to you (for instance, a spouse, partner or family member).
+We may also refuse to accept payments from you where we identify an unusual pattern of payments or behaviour, or to comply with our anti-money laundering obligations.

 22. Is there anything else?